yukikotakahata/1701QCA-Assessment1/replicationproject/replication.md

 *What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?*

+I have checked
+-Microbit information( mapping of the sensor)
+-how the servo motor moves-
+-How to connect the wire with Alligator pins.

 *What ideas have you read, heard, or seen that informed your thinking on this project?
 (Provide references.)*

 *What might be an interesting extension of this project?
 In what other contexts might this project be used?*
+This hat could be transformed into the interectual game with souds and movements.